Ezinnem/EventSaver/README.md

 3. Users can sign in.
 4. Users can post the events.
 5. Users can like the posts.
-6. User can delete own posts.
+6. User can delete own posts